SeanShubin/condorcet/README.md

     1 voters prefer "g-only-liked-by-one" to "satisfactory"
     1 voters prefer "h-only-liked-by-one" to "satisfactory"

-In both instant runoff and first past the post, the candidate "only-liked-by-two wins", even though 80% of the voters prefer "satisfactory" to "only-liked-by-two".
+In both instant runoff and first past the post, the candidate "only-liked-by-two" wins, even though 80% of the voters prefer "satisfactory" to "only-liked-by-two".
 This is because "satisfactory", the one every single voter preferred over someone else's top candidate, was the first one eliminated.

 [Full Example](domain/src/test/resources/test-data/03-contrast-instant-runoff)